-Certain emotional or psychological problems may cause you to have complications with premature ejaculation.
-These may easily be short term and easily resolved, or may be more permanently ingrained if they have been a part of your life for years.
-The cause of the problem will impact the help you may want to get.
-Emotional and psychological problems which may cause premature ejaculation include:
+Certain psychological or emotional factors can affect how long you can have sexual intercourse before ejaculation occurs.
+These may be short term and easily resolved, or they could be more permanently ingrained if they have been a part of your life for a long time.
+Emotional and psychological issues which can cause premature ejaculation include the following:

 - Depression.
-This long term health problem can cause your sexual performance to be affected.
+This long term health problem can affect your sexual performance.